ypedroo/cow-hand/README.md

 ### Objectivies
 - Collect 30 thousand royals to win the rest of the year
-- You from here can be lucky and collect the jackpot called MooMooLec which coud make you 10 thousand royals richer
+- You from here can be lucky and collect the jackpot which coud make you 10 thousand royals richer
 - But be careful now you have to deal with the judge vampire minions and the emperor himself, these are powerful beings which have the power to sent you to prision and end your game

 ## Obstacles
 - Money spent;
 - Special Obstacles
 - Vampire minions;
 - Judge vampire minions;